-When you receive treatment from a medical professional you have a set of patient rights that must be adhered to at all times.
-When you’re in private healthcare, you are protected by health professionals’ codes, including the General Medical Council’s code of conduct, as well as by your legal rights.
+When you receive treatment from a medical professional you have a set of patient rights that must be adhered to throughout your treatment.

 Making a formal complaint

 Both the NHS and any private healthcare providers are obliged to have an official complaints procedure.

 If you’re not happy with the care you’ve received, you can make a complaint.
 And if you’re complaining to the NHS you can request a formal apology and explanation.

 If you need any help or advice on making a formal complaint, you can contact patient rights groups such as Action against Medical Accidents (AvMA).